EV Tax Credit Calculator

 The contrast with 2024 is stark.
 A buyer of the same vehicle in mid-2024 could stack the $7,500 federal credit with Colorado's then-larger state credit, reducing the effective price by $12,000 or more.
 This shift makes ongoing fuel savings a proportionally larger factor in the purchase justification.

-Worked Example: New Jersey Buyer With $4,000 Rebate Plus Sales Tax Exemption
+Worked Example: New Jersey Buyer With the $4,000 Charge Up Rebate

 A New Jersey resident earning $75,000 purchases a new Chevrolet Bolt EUV ($27,800).

-At $21,958 after incentives, the Bolt EUV is priced below many mid-trim gasoline hatchbacks.
-The combined state rebate and sales tax exemption represent a 21% effective discount — the most generous incentive package available in any US state for a vehicle in this price range.
-The comprehensive EV cost comparison guide shows how incentives of this size can shift the break-even point from five years to under two.
+At $23,800 after the rebate, the Bolt EUV is priced close to mid-trim gasoline hatchbacks.
+The 14.4% effective discount is the most generous single state incentive available for a vehicle in this price range — though $1,842 leaner than before the sales tax exemption was repealed.
+The side-by-side cost breakdown for EV versus gas shows how incentives of this size can shift the break-even point.

 Section 30D